roxanahickey/adolescent/05-vagina-vulva-comparison.md

 Now we visualize community composition as a heatmap along with the UPGMA dendrogram and cluster assignments just determined:

-## Figure S8.
+## Figure S6.
 Bacterial community composition of the vulvar and vaginal microbiota of girls and vaginal microbiota of mothers sampled longitudinally.
+**Note: In the final publication version, I flipped the orientation of the dendrogram horizontally and moved all legend items to the top left of the plot.**

 Each column in the dendrogram and heatmap represents the vulvar or vaginal microbiota sampled from a single individual at a single point in time.
 In total 456 samples are represented: 198 vaginal samples and 211 vulvar samples from 31 girls, and 47 vaginal samples from 24 mothers. e dendrogram represents the average linkage (UPGMA) hierarchical clustering of samples based on the Bray-Curtis dissimilarity matrix computed from Hellinger standardized taxon abundance data.
 The colored bars below the dendrogram represent sample type (girl/mother, vagina/vulva) and hierarchical cluster assignments.
 Clusters are named to signify the most abundant taxon, when applicable: LC (_Lactobacillus crispatus_ dominant, n=134), ‘Other’ (n=117), LI (_L. iners_, n=107), LG (_L. gasseri_, n=49), GV (_Gardnerella vaginalis_, n=47), and ‘Bifido’ (_Bifidobacterium_, n=3). e heatmap represents proportions (prior to Hellinger standardization) of the 25 overall most abundant taxa within each community as indicated by the legend at top right.